-Consent of Surety is basically a confirmation from the bond surety that they support a particular action that could impact the bond.
+Consent of Surety is basically a confirmation from the bond surety that they support a particular action that could impact the bond, and more importantly, that could impact their liability.
 The owner, general contractor, or subcontractor may need Consent of Surety before they take certain actions.

 Getting consent from the surety is how a bonded party or obligee can ensure that they’re covered by the bond if they move forward.

-Whether it is covering payment, performance, bids, or something else, a bond isn’t a license to print money.
+Whether it is covering payment, performance, bids, the release of final payment, or something else, a bond isn’t a license to print money.
 The surety issues a bond to provide a guarantee up to a specific amount.
-Ultimately, the bond provider wants to prevent claims against the bond and minimize their costs.
+Ultimately, the bond provider wants to prevent claims against the bond and minimize its costs.
 As a result, they will often scrutinize changes to a project that could lead to bond claims.